-Membership retention: Introducing change to a conservative Membership
+Membership retention: Introducing change to a traditional Membership Structure

 45 Association Professionals worked together in groups, addressing some major retention challenges Associations might be facing in today’s disruptive environment.
 These sessions took place as part of our April 2021 event “How to avoid a membership retention crisis?”.
 The case studies, developed by ESAE, allowed for participants to share insights and expertise to develop potential solutions together.